multi-learn/summit/README.rst

 Installing
 <<<<<<<<<<

-Once you cloned the project from the `gitlab repository <https://gitlab.lis-lab.fr/baptiste.bauvin/summit/>`_, you just have to use :
+Once you cloned the project from the `github repository <https://github.com/multi-learn/summit/>`_, you just have to use :

 .. code:: bash